Chandan-sh/MIMO-communication-system-/README.md

 ## Results

-Simulation results, including Bit Error Rate (BER) vs. Signal-to-Noise Ratio (SNR) plots, spectral efficiency comparisons, and diversity gain analysis, can be found in the `results/` folder.
+Simulation results, including Bit Error Rate (BER) vs. Signal-to-Noise Ratio (SNR) plots, spectral efficiency comparisons, and diversity gain analysis, can be found in the project overview file of `docs/`.
 These results help in understanding the performance improvements achieved by using MIMO technology.

 ## License